julianidiart/notes/articles/kind-engineering.md

 - **Honesty** fosters _trust_ and creates space for _constructive criticism_.
 - Honesty is foundational in _connecting_ with people and _helping_ them effectively.

-- **Being At Work**
+### Being At Work

 - Bring your _full, rounded self_ to work.
 Share interests and hobbies as part of who you are.
 - _Understanding_ your colleagues’ personal stories can help you identify when they need support or feedback.
 - Being _open_ about your life humanizes you and helps build trust, though boundaries should be maintained.

 - **Building Trust**

   - _Radical Candor_ emphasizes the need for both _honesty_ (to make feedback useful) and _empathy_ (to ensure feedback is constructive and caring).
 Without honesty, feedback isn’t helpful; without empathy, it isn’t supportive.

 - **In Summary:**

   - Be more than _“just professional”_ and bring your rounded self to work.
   - Be open about your life to build trust.
   - Challenge people directly but with care and empathy.

-- **Be Honest… When It Helps**
+### Be Honest… When It Helps

 - While _white lies_ may seem kind, they _don’t help_ people grow or improve.

 - **Honest feedback should include:**

   - Praise for _what went well_.
   - Clear explanations of _what went wrong_.
   - Actionable suggestions* for improvement*.
   - For example, instead of falsely praising a failed meeting, offer constructive feedback like, “Your answer was unclear, but the idea is strong.
 Improve your pitch for better results next time.”

 - **In Summary:**

   - White lies may be well-intended but they don’t help with growth.
   - Provide honest feedback by recognizing strengths and suggesting clear ways to improve.

+## 2. Async Communication: Code Reviews

+- Change is constant in tech, and code reviews (Pull Requests) are essential _asynchronous tools_.
+They should not be treated as mere formalities but as _opportunities for deeper understanding_.

+### Understanding The Why, Not Just The How

+- Focus on **The Why** of a change, not just _the What_ and _How_.
+- Approach code reviews with _curiosity_, not _condescension_, to avoid defensiveness.
+- Assume you might be missing something and ask for _clarification_, _not correction_.
+- Use _open-ended questions_ to give colleagues the space to explain their decisions and provide context.

+- **In Summary:**

+  - Seek to understand the reason behind changes.
+  - Avoid assuming incompetence or malice.
+  - Use open-ended questions rather than opinionated statements.

+### Nitpicks

+- **Nitpicks** are _minor_, _non-critical_ comments, often about code style, that don’t need to be addressed before merging code.
+- Clearly label nitpicks (e.g., with a _nitpick:_ prefix) to indicate they are optional suggestions.
+- If you frequently make the same nitpick comments, consider implementing or improving _linting_ tools to handle style-related feedback automatically.

+- **In Summary:**

+  - Label nitpicks to clarify their importance.
+  - Repeated nitpicks may indicate a need for better tooling.